stgeorgeshurstville/bulletin/_docs/sermon.md

 ### Job 19:23-27 (NIV)

-“Oh, that my words were recorded, that they were written on a scroll,
+²³“Oh, that my words were recorded,
+<br>that they were written on a scroll,
-²⁴ that they were inscribed with an iron tool on lead, or engraved in rock forever!
+<br>²⁴ that they were inscribed with an iron tool on lead,
+<br>or engraved in rock forever!
-²⁵ I know that my redeemer lives, and that in the end he will stand on the earth.
+<br>²⁵ I know that my redeemer lives,
+<br>and that in the end he will stand on the earth.
-²⁶ And after my skin has been destroyed, yet in my flesh I will see God;
+<br>²⁶ And after my skin has been destroyed,
+<br>yet in my flesh I will see God;
-²⁷ I myself will see him
+<br>²⁷ I myself will see him
-with my own eyes—I, and not another.
+<br>with my own eyes—I, and not another.
-How my heart yearns within me!
+<br>How my heart yearns within me!

 ## Sermon Outline <br>